kjs452/KennysOpenDSKY/README.md

 ## Compiling for Windows/MacOS
 I don't know how to compile for these platforms.
 Make sure you have the ```ncurses``` library available.
 Make sure you have sigaction() available.
 Make sure you have getrandom().
+Make sure your have python3.
 The compilation should be pretty straight forward.

 ## Running the Curses Simulator
 The **curses simulator** is a text based 'ncurses' application.
 You run